EmirhanTemel/Microprocessors-CourseWork/README.md

 # Microprocessors-CourseWork
-This repository contains the coursework of EE321 - Microprocessors course.
+This repository contains the coursework in EE321 - Microprocessors course